ElectronicCats/Beelan-LoRaWAN/README.md

 Features
 --------
-The LoRa.id SDK library supports LoRaWAN Class A and Class C implementations operating in EU-868, AS-923 and US-915 bands.
+The arduino LoRaWAN library supports LoRaWAN Class A and Class C implementations operating in EU-868, AS-923 and US-915 bands.
 Note that this library is fairly simple with the aim of demonstrating the LoRa.id capabilities.

 Configuration
 -------------